Anti-corruption and transparency

 It also regulates potential conflicts of interest, requiring public servants to avoid situations of actual or apparent conflict.

-It should not be seen as an action "affecting work relations, but as a collaborative means to safeguard the public interest and the image of the administration".
-Please note that it is not intended to ascertain any violation of your rights as an employee, but rather to protect the public interest, and ensure the integrity of the public administration.
+Rules on whistleblowing are not intended to make work relationships more tense, but should be understood as part of a collaborative strategy to safeguard the public good and the image of the administration.
+In fact, the goal of whistleblowing is not to ascertain any violation of your rights as an employee, but rather to ensure the integrity of the public administration, which is in itself a public interest.